ibowditch/userdocs/server.md

   to join the activity, and your name will be added to the list.

 * If the symbol shows as <span class="fas fa-user-times" style="color:brown; font-size:20px;"></span>,
-  you are already on the list of prospective attendees, but if you change your mind, click the symbol and you will be removed (the symbol will change back to <span class="fas fa-user-plus" style="color:brown; font-size:20px;"></span>)
+  you are already on the list of prospective attendees, but if you change your mind, click the symbol, and you will be removed (the symbol will change back to <span class="fas fa-user-plus" style="color:brown; font-size:20px;"></span>)